-Sometimes John Lewis will run deals that reward new customers with incentives.
-At the time of writing (November 2020), the company was offering gift cards worth up to £75 to new subscribers, so it may be worth waiting for one of these to roll around if you are interested in joining but don’t need your service to start at a specific time.
+John Lewis sometimes runs deals that reward new customers with incentives.
+At the time of writing (November 2020), the company was offering gift cards worth up to £75 to new subscribers, so it may be worth waiting for one of these deals to be offered if you’re interested in joining but don’t need your service to start at a specific time.

-John Lewis has been strongly associated with good customer service and its broadband offering tries to match this.
-Unlike many major providers, the John Lewis phone lines are open 24/7 for technical support and from 9am-6pm every day for customer service.
+John Lewis has built its reputation around strong customer service, and its broadband offering tries to replicate this.
+The company’s phone lines are open around the clock for technical support, and from 9am-6pm every day for customer service.
 The number is free to call from landline and mobiles.
 You can also contact the team by post or via your customer online portal.
-For a relatively small supplier, such extensive hours are a marked improvement on other, bigger names.
+For a relatively small supplier, such extensive hours represent a marked improvement on larger ISPs.

-John Lewis broadband’s plans are easy to understand and simple to choose from – with only three options to pick.
-Speeds are sufficient for most users and comparable to many competitors and its set pricing may prove very beneficial indeed to rural customers.
-That said, the lack of extras such as TV, payment by other methods and the lack of ultrafast or the highest superfast options may be a turn-off for some.
+John Lewis broadband’s plans are easy to understand and simple to choose from, with only three options to pick.
+Speeds are sufficient for most users and comparable to many competitors, while the company’s set pricing structure may prove beneficial to rural customers in particular.
+That said, the lack of bundled extras or alternative payment methods (and the lack of ultrafast broadband connectivity) may be deal-breakers for some consumers.